[ Updated Oct 4, 2023 ]

 By using data from Google Analytics, you’ll understand how customers behave in your online store.
-Take this Google Analytics dashboard for Google Data Studio as an example.
+Take this Google Analytics 4 dashboard for Looker Studio as an example.

 Using data from your Shopify store, marketing channels, and Google Analytics helps you grow your business and provide an excellent customer experience.

 I hope these tips will inspire you to dive deeper into your data.
 If you’d like to share different ways to analyze your ecommerce performance, let me know on LinkedIn.

 If you’re ready to take your Shopify analytics to the next level, check out the 14-day free Supermetrics trial.